Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 APPLE PRESS OFFICE

-GBN took delivery of the 14-inch MacBook Pro with M4 and 16GB of RAM, we regularly had 39 tabs open in the (notoriously resource-hungry) Google Chrome browser and didn't spot a stutter from the MacBook Pro.
+GBN tested the entry-level 14-inch MacBook Pro with M4 and 16GB of RAM.
+During a normal day of use, we jumped between 39 tabs open in the (notoriously resource-hungry) Google Chrome web browser and never spot a stutter from the MacBook Pro.
 That was coupled with Pixelmater Pro, 1Password, Outlook, iMessage, WhatsApp, and Music always open in the background.

-This £1,599 machine didn't seem to break a sweat when jumping between applications and tabs throughout the day — making video calls, running AI transcription in the background, switching to a new playlist, answering Microsoft Teams messages, and more.
-It's a workflow that's broken many a laptop, so the performance from the MacBook Pro is admirable.
+This £1,599 machine didn't break a sweat when flittering between applications and tabs throughout the day — making video calls, running AI transcription in the background, exporting large image files from Pixelmator Pro, switching to a new playlist, answering Microsoft Teams messages, and more.
+It's a workflow that's broken many a laptop before, so the performance from thois 14-inch MacBook Pro was admirable.

 That's a generous £100 price cut for the entry-level MacBook Pro ...or £300 if you were always planning on upgrading to 16GB of RAM.
 If you're a student, Apple Store education pricing starts at £1,499 for the 14-inch MacBook Pro, rising to £2,299 for the 16-inch variant.